FriedSock/ctrlpsimilar/Readme.md

 similarity value to the current commit mod-set.
 (Scroll down for usage gif)
 #Installation instructions:
 This is an extension to the [ctrlp](http://github.com/kien/ctrlp.vim) plugin, it is required that you install it first.
 It is recommended that you use a plugin manager like [Vundle](http://github.com/gmarik/Vundle.vim) or [Pathogen](http://github.com/tpope/vim-pathogen/).
-Otherwise, follow the installation insructions on the github page.
+Otherwise, follow the installation instructions on the github page.

 After that is done, it is also recommended that you install this plugin using Vundle/Pathogen.